b-at-neu/schedule-builder/README.md

 - Add course credit numbers?
 - Remove choose text when there's only that many options anyways
 - Add blocking of classes as possibility
-- Standardize count of years in front and backend (no more year 0)
 - Standardize column instead of index in front and backend
 - Add option to put in AP credits
     - With automatic test values and calculation